|Standard Report||Premium Report|

 Overview: the U.S. Movie & Video Production IndustryThis market research report provides answers to key questions about the industry:

-This report shows the total market size for the Movie & Video Production industry, comprised of total revenues of both public and private companies over the last five years (2013-2018), current year estimates, and outlook to 2022.
+This report shows the total market size for the Movie & Video Production industry, comprised of total revenues of both public and private companies over the last six years (2013-2018), current year estimates, and outlook to 2024.

 The industry Outlook and Forecasts show how the Movie & Video Production industry is heading over the next six years (2019-2024).
 Market forecasts account for historical growth, cyclical changes, and general economic outlook.